vannguyengd/gooddata-ui/docs/01_intro__why_gdui.md

 Traditionally, this efficiency was achieved by making users’ jobs easier through capabilities such as an effective user interface and integrations with third-party systems.

 This is no longer enough.
-Your software is expected to make them more efficient by helping them work smarter.
+Your software is expected to make them more efficient by helping them work _smarter_.

 This isn’t big news for you if you’re working on marketing automation or digital campaign products.